jmcalalang/f5-automation-toolchain-lab/docs/module2/lab1.rst

 Task |labmodule|\.\ |labnum|\.3
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Open up Postman and import the collection needed for this Lab.
-This collection will be used for this module and modules to follow.
+This collection configuration is used for this module and modules to follow.

   |image3|